mathworks/dotenv-for-MATLAB/README.md

 # MATLAB dotenv
-> A MATLAB implementation of the common dotenv pattern.
+> A MATLAB&reg; implementation of the common dotenv pattern.

 Storing configuration in the environment separate from code is based on [The Twelve-Factor App](https://12factor.net/config) methodology.
 MATLAB dotenv lets you store configuration data in a `.env` file.
 You can share your code files without sharing your configuration data.